RaghavK16/Img-Noise-Reduction/README.md

 ## Libraries used

 * I used Keras to build the autoencoder.

-* Keras is an open-source neural-network library written in Python.
+Keras is an open-source neural-network library written in Python.
 It is capable of running on top of TensorFlow, Microsoft Cognitive Toolkit, R, Theano, or PlaidML.

+* Matplotlib.pyplot for displaying visualizations in project.
+It's an object-oriented plotting library.

+* Numpy for mathematical operations on the data.

 ## Contribution